Abrin: Use

-Abrin is not known to have been weaponised, however, due to its high toxicity and the possibility of being processed into an aerosol, the use of abrin as a biological weapon is possible in principle.
-Despite this, the rosary pea yields small quantities of abrin, which reduces the risk.
+Abrin is not known to have been weaponised.
+However, due to its high toxicity and the possibility of being processed into an aerosol, the use of abrin as a biological weapon is possible in principle.
+Despite this, the rosary pea yields only small quantities of abrin, which reduces the risk.

-Abrin naturally occurs in the seeds of the rosary pea, a plant common to tropical regions that is occasionally employed as an herbal remedy for certain conditions.
+The rosary pea is common to tropical regions, and is occasionally employed as an herbal remedy for certain conditions.
 While the outer shell of the seed protects its contents from the stomachs of most mammals, the seed coats are occasionally punctured to make beaded jewelry.
 This can lead to poisoning if a seed is swallowed, or if such jewelry is worn against damaged skin.

 Abrin has been shown to act as an immunoadjuvant in the treatment of cancer in mice.

 Toxicology

-Symptoms of abrin poisoning include diarrhea, vomiting, colic, tachycardia and tremors.
+Symptoms of abrin poisoning include diarrhea, vomiting, colic, tachycardia, and tremors.
 Death usually occurs after a few days due to kidney failure, heart failure, and/or respiratory paralysis.

 Toxicity

-Although there is no consensus on the level of lethal dose in humans after oral intake, it is assumed that the intake of 0.1 to 1 microgram per kilogram of body weight, or the consumption of a single seed of the rosary pea, may be fatal, but this information is not sufficiently documented.
+Although there is no consensus on the level of lethal dose in humans after oral intake, it is assumed that the intake of 0.1 to 1 microgram per kilogram of body weight, or the consumption of a single seed of the rosary pea, may be fatal, but this information is insufficiently documented.
 According to other estimates, the LD50 value of abrin is between 10 and 1000 μg/kg and is comparable to that of ricin.
 The severity of the effects of abrin poisoning vary on the means of exposure to the substance (whether inhaled, ingested, or injected).
-Exposure to abrin on the skin can cause an allergic reaction, indicated by blisters, redness, irritation, and pain, however, there is no evidence of toxicity after skin contact has been made.
+Exposure to abrin on the skin can cause an allergic reaction, indicated by blisters, redness, irritation, and pain, however, there is no evidence of toxicity after skin contact.

 Abrin is significantly more toxic following intravenous administration.
 The LD50 values obtained vary between 0.03 and 0.06 μg/kg in rabbits and between 1.25 and 1.3 μg/kg in dogs, depending on the species.
-In clinical studies involving cancer patients, up to 0.3 μg/kg intravenous of abrin immunotoxin was tolerated without the development of serious symptoms of toxicity.
+In clinical studies involving cancer patients, up to 0.3 μg/kg of intravenous abrin immunotoxin was tolerated without the development of serious symptoms of toxicity.

-The toxicity of abrin is also increased if it is inhaled.
+The toxicity of abrin is increased if it is inhaled.
 In rats, the LD50 for this route of administration is 3.3 μg/kg.